 — Survival Core Seminar Participant

-We provide a series of learning steps in order to develop your method of instruction and presentation skills.
+We provide a series of learning steps to develop your method of instruction and presentation skills.
 Teaching basic skills effectively in the wilderness under poor conditions and in the classroom is very important.
 Your lectures will be monitored and your strengths and weakness pointed out.
-This skills development will require you to teach real students once you are ready.
+This skill development will require you to teach real students once you are ready.

 "When you take the Instructor Development Programme at BWI I guarantee that you will be a better Professional Instructor for taking these steps."